BeepBoop4Days/1U_12hp_Eurorack_Case/README.md

 - for **wIO** variant,
   - 2x Stereo Jacks
   - 2x3 pos connector, I used 2x 3 pos Dupont, but you could also use 6 pos IDC

+## Notes
+- My stereo jacks were a little shorter than intended, so I drilled the holes out (allowing the jacks to sit deeper), but left the model at maximum material condition.
+- Modeled in supports for the rails, to be removed with a long pokey thing.
+  - These seem to be out of place in the *.stl's but are were fine when I printed from the *.step files